golioth/docs/docs/reference/zephyr/samples/lightdb/observe.md

 ---
-title: Golioth Hello sample
+title: Golioth Light DB Observe Sample
 ---

 # Overview

-This sample application demonstrates how to connect with Golioth and publish simple Hello messages.
+This sample demonstrates how to connect to Golioth and observe a LightDB path for changes.

 # Requirements